bruceallday/Rocket-Man/README.md

 ![](moongif.gif)

 ## Controls
 <b>Touch the right hand side of the screen to initiate the astronauts thrust.
-Touch the arrows to use the characters RCS thrust.<br>
+Touch the arrows to use the characters RCS thrust.<b><br>

 ## Technologies used
 * C#